 Families – fill up your week with these free fun art activities!

-Every Monday, we'll post 5 creative activities that have been designed for children of all ages to explore at their own pace.
+Explore fourteen artworks, each with 5 creative activities that have been designed for children of all ages to explore at their own pace.
 And, of course, grown-ups can join in too – especially with the mid-week activities for the entire family!

-These wee taster activities have been specially created by our Learning team to enable children and families to make their own discoveries about art.
+These wee taster activities have been specially created during Lockdown by our Learning team to enable children and families to make their own discoveries about art.
 They aim to develop creativity skills, such as problem solving, imagination, curiosity and open-mindedness.
 Please keep in mind that there are no wrong answers - this is all about looking, chatting, making and enjoying your time at home!

 We hope you enjoy our ‘pick ‘n’ mix’ Creative Curriculum!